Nervous Tissue

 Nervous tissue in the brain participates in higher activities, including thinking, memory, emotion, and sensory perception.
 It contains within its structure grey matter, or the cell bodies of neurons – and white matter, first and foremost the axons, which are made up of fibre tracts of neuronal processes.

-The spinal cord communicates to and from the brain and integrates, but doesn't generate, much of the information to and from the brain.
+The spinal cord communicates to and from the brain and integrates, but does not generate, much of the information to and from the brain.
 Accordingly, the spinal cord provides a means for the flow of information between the brain and the rest of the body.
 Grey and white matter exist within nervous tissue.

-Nervous Tissue In The Peripheral Nervous System (PNS)
+Nervous Tissue in Peripheral Nervous System (PNS)

 The type of the nervous tissue in PNS is explained below-

-Role Of Nervous Tissue In Peripheral Nerves
+Role in Peripheral Nerves

 The peripheral nerves are the bundles of the axons that carry the sensory and motor information from the CNS to the body, in return.
 PNS.
-Hence, these radiate voluntary, and in-voluntary actions.
+Hence, these radiate voluntary, and involuntary actions.

-Connection Between CNS And PNS
+Connection Between CNS and PNS

-Functions Of Nervous Tissue
+Functions of Nervous Tissue

-The functions of the nervous tissue are explained below-
+The functions of the nervous tissue are explained below:

-Transmission Of Nerve Impulses
+Transmission of Nerve Impulses

 Nervous tissue can conduct electrical signals through neurons in the type of action potentials extremely fast, resulting in fast responses to various stimuli.

-Coordination And Integration Of Body Functions
+Coordination And Integration

 Nervous tissue integrates all the sensory information and associates body functions so that homeostasis can be maintained and the body may interact effectively with the environment.